ricewind012/win95-themes/docs/firefox.md

 3. Patch Firefox (maybe)
    Actually considering patching `/opt/firefox-nightly/browser/omni.ja` to include my CSS because of the shadow DOM bullshit actively sabotaging my time...
 Might actually be better than relying on user{Chrome,Content}.css magic.

+4. Places window
+   It will be most likely 2030 when they finally decide to rewrite it or whatever, but I only need `<tree>` removed.

+5. Extensions support
+   - Stylus
+   - uBlock Origin
+   - Violentmonkey

 ## Preview

 ![Main Window](../img/firefox.png)